Spotlight on parenting as an occupation

 Ticket prices

-From Wednesday 1 April 2026 the standard ticket price for members is £120 and £50 for learners.
+The standard ticket price for members is £100 and £45 for learners.

 Not a member yet?
 Non-member ticket price is £200 – or join us now!